Good Alt text is:

 ALT Text = "LEAP Logo and Link to LEAP Home"

-Charts and graphs are frequently used to illustrate proportion and distribution of data.
-Charts and graphs are easy to make accessible through textual description - but you must plan ahead!
+Graphs and Charts are frequently used to illustrate proportion and distribution of data.
+They are easy to make accessible through textual description - but you must plan ahead!

 Option 1.
 The easiest way to make the information accessible is to literally identify and list the data figures and percentages on the chart or graph.
 This is best accomplished by copying the data directly from the software used to create the chart object, typically Microsoft Excel.